VivianePons/public-notebooks/TamariIntervalPosets/README.md

 [2] Viviane Pons.
 The Rise-Contact involution on Tamari Intervals.

 They present examples and implementations of the computations and algorithms described in the papers.
-You can run them yourself and experiment by [clicking on this binder link](https://mybinder.org/v2/gh/VivianePons/public-notebooks/master?filepath=TamariIntervalPosets)
+You can run them yourself and experiment by [clicking on this binder link](https://mybinder.org/v2/gh/VivianePons/public-notebooks/master?filepath=TamariIntervalPosets).
+(Expect to wait a few minutes for the server to load).